 Are children allowed on tours and hikes?

-Yes, children of all ages are welcome on our tours and hikes with the exception of the Saloon Tour (guests must be 21+ years of age), Paranormal Investigations (guests must be 15+ years of age) and Ski Through History Tour (guests must be 10+ years of age).
-We offer child-priced tickets for ages 4-12 and children under 4 are always free with the BHA.
+Yes, children of all ages are welcome on our tours and hikes with the exception of the Saloon Tour (guests must be 21+ years of age) and Ski Through History Tour (guests must be 10+ years of age).
+We offer child-priced tickets (ages 4-12) for most activities and children under 4 are always free with the BHA.
 Please note that unaccompanied minors are not allowed on any of our tours or hikes.
 All children under the age of 18 must be accompanied by a parent or legal guardian to join tours or hikes (including mine sites and gold panning).

 Is the Haunted Tour appropriate for children?